Basics:

 Teachers who are accepted to the platform set their own rates and schedules.
 When you book a student, you pay a commission to the site for collection and using the platform.

-The fee depends on where the student came from.
-If this was your student, who you are simply billing through LessonFace, they charge just 4%.
+With individual lessons, where you bring in the student and simply bill and communicate through LessonFace, the site charges just 5%.
 If the student found you through LessonFace, the site charges a higher — 15% — fee.

 Teacher pay

 Teachers are generally paid by direct deposit within 3 days of telling the platform that a lesson is complete, which should be done promptly.
 (If you fail to acknowledge completed lessons within four weeks, you give-up your payment.
 Don’t do that.)
-Lessonface also requires teachers to respond to requests for lessons within 48 hours to prevent an account lockout.

 Recommendations